openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

     * run "``puppet agent --test``" on fuel-04
     * wait for the installation to complete

-* Your OpenStack cluster is ready to go
+* Your OpenStack cluster is ready to go.

+Note: Due to the Swift setup specifics, it is not enough to run Puppet 1 time.
+To complete the deployment, you should perform 3 runs of Puppet on each node.

 .. _common-technical-issues: